 I am not alone in this family – Christian like the chewy muesli cookies/granola bars the best, so this is sort of a compromise.

-Muesli cookies are best (and most brittle), when they are freshly baked.
-Or else keep them dry and place a piece of parchment paper between the cookies and enjoy a (small) sticky muesli cookie (or two) that is super tasty.
+Just keep them dry and place a piece of parchment paper between the cookies and enjoy a (small) sticky muesli cookie (or two) – a super tasty treat.

 1 banana (80-100 g)